LattePandaTeam/Docs/docs/content/mu_edition/design_guide_fan.md

 ![](../../assets/images/mu_edition/12v_fan_circuit.png){width="600" }

-- In the image above, resistor R4 is part of a voltage divider, ensuring that the voltage at the TAC input pin does not exceed 5V, and therefore cannot be omitted.
+- In the image above, resistor **R4** is part of a voltage divider, ensuring that the voltage at the TAC input pin does not exceed 5V, and therefore **cannot be omitted**.
 Based on this principle, the specific resistance values of R2 and R4 can be adjusted according to actual conditions.